Christof/vim_tips/vim_tips.md

 Pasting can also be achieved in insert mode by using `<C-r>{register}`.
 The unnamed register can be addressed with `"`.

+Using the systems paste command can result in strange formatted code because vim treats the in put as if someone was typing it and applys intendation rules.
+To disable autoindent, abbreviations and other features which are not usefull when pasting, the `paste` option can be set before pasting.
+The option can be unset with `:set nopaste`.
+It can also be bound to a key like F5 with `:set pasttoggle=<f5>`.
+Pasting from the clipboard register `"+` automatically enables the `paste` option.

 `:reg "{register}` shows the content of the register or all registers if no register is given.